mradassaad/Xylem_Network_Matlab/README.md

 # Xylem_Network_Matlab

 ## Introduction
 Research on plant hydraulics is advancing at great pace and from different scientific angles.
 There is a need to combine newly acquired knowledge on plant hydraulic tissue anatomy, physiology, and whole tissue hydraulic function.
-This model was developped to do just that for flowering plant xylem.
+This model was developed to do just that for flowering plant xylem.
 The object oriented nature of the model provides modularity and allows for easy implementation of additional levels of complexity of xylem function.

 The Xylem Network model first builds a xylem network (XN) of random topology.
 Topology means the relative position of vessels relative to each other.
 Properties such as mean vessel length, diameter and mean mean pit membrane size are controlled through input parameters to the model as detailed in the [How To Use section](#how-to-use).